Cyrille Regis: Ex-West Brom and England forward dies aged 59

 The trio of Regis, Cunningham and Batson, nicknamed the Three Degrees by their then-manager Ron Atkinson, were subject to racist abuse from fans during the late 1970s.

-They were honoured with a 10ft statue, called The Celebration, which was unveiled in West Bromwich in 2014.
+They are due to be honoured with a 10ft statue, called The Celebration, in West Bromwich.
+It is set to be unveiled this season, following a delay.

-At the time, Regis said: "We were part of that first generation of black players in this country and I'm sure that if you ask any second generation player they will tell you they were inspired by Laurie.
+At a preview of the structure in 2013, Regis said: "We were part of that first generation of black players in this country and I'm sure that if you ask any second generation player they will tell you they were inspired by Laurie.
 That's why the statue will be so important."

 Cunningham died in a car crash in Spain in 1989.